OrchidTechnologies/orchid/tst-ethereum/web3/orchid_dapp/README.md

 ### `npm run build`

+TODO: For deployment to a non-root level server URL the build currently requires the package.json `homepage` url to be specified.
+(This is problematic for IPFS)

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.